vikram-singh9/Anime_Explorer_Streamlit/README.md

 # 🌸 Anime Explorer - Streamlit App

-Welcome to **Anime Explorer**, a sleek and powerful Streamlit web app that allows users to explore their favorite anime using a public Anime API (like [Jikan API](https://jikan.moe/) or any other).
+Welcome to **Anime Explorer**, a sleek and powerful Streamlit web app that allows users to explore their favorite anime using a public Anime API).
 Browse anime details, search by title, view posters, and get inspired by Japanese animation—all in a simple and elegant interface.

 ## 🔍 Features